howerj/forth-cpu/readme.md

 * A program counter
 * An interrupt enable and interrupt request bit
 * An interrupt address register
+* Registers to delay and hold the latest IRQ and hold-line values

 Loads and stores into the block RAM that holds the H2 program discard the lowest bit, every other memory operation uses the lower bit (such as jumps